Campaigns: reporting

 Engagement

-You will see the Engagement section at the top of your campaign overview.
-This gives you an understanding of your campaign opens and clicks.
+You’ll see the Engagement section at the top of your campaign overview.
+This gives you an understanding of your campaign‘s opens and clicks.

-• Total/Unique opens – Unique opens are the number of contacts who opened your campaign.
-Total opens show the total times the campaign was opened, as contacts can open one campaign several times.
+- Total/Unique opens – The number of unique contacts who opened your campaign.
+Total opens show the total number of times the campaign was opened, since contacts can open a campaign multiple times.

-• Open rate – This displays how many contacts opened the campaign in percentages from all emails delivered
+- Open rate – Displays how many contacts opened the campaign in percentages from all emails delivered

-• Total/Unique clicks – Unique clicks is the number of contacts who clicked on links inside your campaign.
-Total clicks show the total times a link was clicked, as contacts can click a link several times.
+- Total/Unique clicks – Unique clicks is the number of contacts who clicked on links inside your campaign.
+Total clicks show the total number of times a link was clicked, since contacts can click a link several times.

-• Click rate – This is how many contacts clicked on links inside the campaign in percentages of all emails delivered
+- Click rate – This is how many contacts clicked on links inside the campaign as a percentage of all emails delivered

 Delivery

-In your Delivery section, you will see a breakdown of your successfully delivered emails, your bounced emails, unsubscribes and spam reports.
+In your Delivery section, you’ll see a breakdown of your successfully delivered emails, your bounced emails, unsubscribes and spam reports.

-• Successfully delivered – When you send out a campaign, not all emails are always delivered.
-The email may be wrong, the contact inbox could be full, or their server could be blocking specific email addresses, etc. This number shows how many contacts got the campaign delivered to their inbox.
+- Successfully delivered – When you send out a campaign, not all emails are always delivered.
+The email may be wrong, the contact‘s inbox could be full, their server could be blocking specific email addresses, etc. This number shows how many contacts received the campaign in their inboxes.

 Performance over time